mdeff/ntds_2018/README.md

 1. Enter the repository with `cd ntds_2018`.
 1. Create an environment with the packages required for the course with `conda env create -f environment.yml`.
-1. If everything went fine, you should be able to run the [`test_install.ipynb`][test_install] notebook after following the below steps.
+1. If everything went fine, you should be able to run the [`test_install.ipynb`][test_install] notebook after following the above steps.

 [test_install]: https://nbviewer.jupyter.org/github/mdeff/ntds_2018/blob/outputs/test_install.ipynb